Methodology & Accuracy

 Weaknesses

-Most online panels do not have enough participants in small geographies to get a representative sample.
+Online panels may not have enough participants in small geographies to get a representative sample through this recruitment method alone.

 phone polling METHODS